memcached/memcached.github.io/content/features/proxy/quickstart.md

     ./memcached -l localhost -p 11213 &
     ```

-1. Launch a third Memcached server in proxy mode, by specifying the proxy-specific configuration files that you downloaded and created, respectively, in previous steps:
+1. Launch a third Memcached server in proxy mode, by specifying the proxy-specific configuration file that you created, in previous steps:

     ```
-    ./memcached -l localhost -p 11211 -o proxy_config=routelib.lua,proxy_arg=config.lua &
+    ./memcached -l localhost -p 11211 -o proxy_config=routelib,proxy_arg=config.lua &
     ```

 ## Connect to and use the proxy